 How to Use This Book

-- Overview: Clear problem statement and key concepts introduced in each puzzle
+- Overview: Problem definition and key concepts for each challenge

-- Configuration: Setup parameters and memory organization specific to each challenge
+- Configuration: Technical setup and memory organization details

-- Code to Complete: Skeleton code with specific sections for you to implement
+- Code to Complete: Implementation framework with clearly marked sections to fill in

-- Tips: Optional hints if you get stuck, without giving away complete solutions
+- Tips: Strategic hints available when needed, without revealing complete solutions

 Running the code